 Minor Fouls and Misconduct – A player committing a minor offense shall be penalized by the award of an indirect free kick to be taken by a player of the opposing team from the place where the infringement occurred.
 These include:

 Delay of Game – If any player, in the official’s opinion, intentionally puts the ball out of play to delay the game, play shall be stopped, and an indirect free kick awarded to the opposing team.
 Goalkeepers will not be considered to be in violation of this rule when they deflect the ball by hand over the perimeter line for a corner kick, provided such play is made within the goal area.

-Slide Tackling is not permitted.
+Slide Tackling is not permitted within five (5) yards of any other opponent.
 A player that slide tackles will receive a yellow or red card depending on the severity, and a direct free kick will be awarded to the opposing team.
 If a second infraction occurs, the offender will automatically receive a red card and be ejected from the game.

 Advantage – This is a discretionary judgment which allows an official to permit play to continue rather than stopping to administer a foul.
 This concept is based on the premise that the foul did not put the offended team at a disadvantage, or the foul If called would take away a favorable opportunity for the offended team.
 The foul may be subsequently called if advantage does not materialize.

 An offensive player is consider offside if all three of the following criteria are satisfied:

 The player is in the opposing team’s half of the field.